shreyjain13/final/_posts/2021-05-05-welcome-to-jekyll.markdown

 # This blog post is in the works.

+## Why should you care about Domain Generalization (DG)?

-Developing **robust** models that are able to **generalize** to **out-of-distribution (OOD)** data has become a popular topic for many machine learning researchers to work on in order to improve the utility of machine learning in practice.
+Developing **robust** models that are able to **generalize** to **out-of-distribution (OOD)** data has become a popular topic for many machine learning researchers to work on in order to improve the generalizeability of applied machine learning.

-This blog aims at providing an introduction to domain generalization work for individuals that interested in contributing to the field and understanding some of the most important open questions.
-I am not an expert in any of these fields and would appreciate any critique to this blog from those who are.
+This blog aims at providing an introduction to domain generalization by:

-I have structured the blog in the following way:

 * Defining the jargon
-* Problem definition
+* Providing a clear explanation on the problem setting
-* Seminal work
+* Highlighting seminal work and important domain generalization methods
-* Resources to get started
+* Provide up to date resources (talks/papers/codebases)

 ## Defining the jargon

-In domain generalization work, there are specific words that have not been consistently defined, but for the purposes of this blog, I have defined these terms in way that I found to be most intuitive.
+In domain generalization work, as well as in machine learning more broadly, there are specific words that have not been consistently defined.
+In this blog I have tried to provide the most intuitive explanation of terms that I believe are being used in a hand wavy way and I have vetted my definitions by experts in this work.

+Here are a list of terms I plan to clarify:

 * Robustness
 * Spurious Correlations
 * Tasks

-Areas of research include:
+Make a clear distinction between the following work (ie. definition and maybe a seminal paper in that field and relevent resource)

 * Domain generalization
 * Meta learning